Skip Ribbon Commands

 Biosketch

-Dr Elizabeth Tham graduated with MBBS from the Yong Loo Lin School of Medicine, NUS in 2007 and was awarded the Jane Prize in Paediatrics.
-She received her specialist training in Paediatrics and Neonatology at NUH and Kandang Kerbau Women’s and Children’s Hospital (KKWCH).
-She is currently Consultant & Head of Division, Division of Allergy, Immunology & Rheumatology, KTP-NUCMI and Assistant Professor, Yong Loo Lin School of Medicine, NUS.
+Dr Elizabeth Tham graduated with MBBS from the Yong Loo Lin School of Medicine, National University of Singapore (NUS) in 2007 and was awarded the Jane Prize in Paediatrics.
+She received her specialist training in Paediatrics and Neonatology at NUH and KK Women's and Children's Hospital (KKH).
+She is currently Senior Consultant & Head of Division, Division of Allergy, Immunology & Rheumatology, KTP-NUCMI and Assistant Professor, Yong Loo Lin School of Medicine, NUS.

-In her clinical practice, she sees all General Paediatric conditions with a special focus on children with allergic disorders such as atopic dermatitis, allergic rhinitis, asthma, food and drug allergies.
+In her clinical practice, she sees all General Paediatric conditions with a special focus on children with allergic disorders such as atopic dermatitis, food and drug allergies, allergic rhinitis and asthma.
 She is particularly passionate about improving the care and quality of life for children suffering from atopic dermatitis (eczema).

-She is also a Clinician-Scientist actively involved in research in the field of Allergy, Immunology and the Skin Microbiome in Atopic Dermatitis.
-She has been awarded several national grants, such as the NMRC-Clinician Scientist –Individual Research grant – New Investigator Grant, the NMRC Research Training Fellowship and the NMRC Transition Award.
-Her work has also been published in many regional and international journals.
-Her research interests are in Atopic Dermatitis, Food Allergy, Early Life Immunomodulation and the Developmental Origins of Health and Disease (DOHAD).
+She is also a Clinician-Scientist actively involved in research in the fields of Food Allergy, Skin Microbiome in Atopic Dermatitis and the Developmental Origins of Health and Disease (DOHAD).
+She has been awarded several national grants, such as the NMRC-Clinician Scientist –Individual Research grant – New Investigator Grant, the NMRC Research Training Fellowship, the NMRC Transition Award (TA) and NMRC Clinician-Scientist Award (CSA).
+Her work has also been published in many regional and international journals and her goals are to develop interventions that can be translated into clinical practice for allergic disease prevention and to improve clinical care.
+Dr Tham also enjoys teaching students and junior clinicians and has mentored many undergraduate and postgraduate students, as well as postdoctoral fellows over the years.

 • Funding Agency: NMRC Transition Award